MartinBober/mumble-bots/bots/dice.md

 > `!sr_open 8`

-This will perform an open 3rd edition roll with a pool of `<pool>` dice and yield the highest result.
+This will perform an open 3rd Edition roll with a pool of `<pool>` dice and yield the highest result.

 #### Initiative roll